 Seth Godin (04:30):

-No. I think that Apple has lost their way, in the sense that I’ve bought over a hundred max with my own money through the years, I am both an early adopter and a persistent loyal user but Apple isn’t doing it with empathy for me and mine.
+No. I think that Apple has lost its way, in the sense that I’ve bought over a hundred max with my own money through the years, I am both an early adopter and a persistent loyal user but Apple isn’t doing it with empathy for me and mine.
 No, they ship devices with keyboards and they don’t work very well simply because they have decided it’s important to them that the thing looks a certain way, not that it’s important to me, that it works a certain way.
 Apple has failed repeatedly to build anything useful on the internet because they don’t understand what it’s like to work in a world of abundance – that Apple’s world, is mostly a world of scarcity, scarce shelf space, scarce luxury goods, etc.

 Seth Godin (05:20):